Embed the application journey

 thirdPartyCustomerId: 'YOUR_UNIQUE_ID_FOR_THIS_MERCHANT',

-country: 'GB', // ISO 3166-1 alpha-2 country code
+country: 'GB', // ISO 3166-1 alpha-2 country code; used to open the relevant localized journey

 partnerName: 'example', // YouLend will provide this